harbouli/notifyMe/README.md

-# Hexagon Backend - Go Authentication Service
+# NotifyMe - Notification Service API

-A clean architecture backend service built with Go, implementing JWT authentication, Firebase push notifications, and email notifications using hexagonal architecture patterns.
+NotifyMe is a comprehensive notification service API built with Go and clean architecture principles.
+It provides JWT authentication, Firebase push notifications, and email notifications with hot reload development support.

 ## Architecture